The KJV Audio Bible

 Monday Apr 21, 2025

 Genesis 15 centers on God's covenant with Abram (later renamed Abraham).
-In this pivotal chapter:

-God then identifies Himself as the Lord who brought Abram from Ur of the Chaldees to give him the land of Canaan.
+Abram believed God's promise, and this faith was credited to him as righteousness.
+God then identified Himself as the Lord who brought Abram from Ur of the Chaldees to give him the land of Canaan.

-When Abram asks for assurance regarding the promised land, God instructs him to bring specific animals for a covenant ceremony.
+When Abram asked for assurance regarding the promised land, God instructed him to bring specific animals for a covenant ceremony.
+Abram prepared the animals (except the birds) by cutting them in half, and he drove away birds of prey that attempted to eat the carcasses.

-As the sun sets, Abram falls into a deep sleep.
-God reveals that Abram's descendants will be strangers and slaves in a foreign land before returning to Canaan.
+As the sun set, Abram fell into a deep sleep.
+God revealed that Abram's descendants would be strangers and slaves in a foreign land before returning to Canaan.
+After darkness fell, a smoking fire pot and flaming torch (representing God's presence) passed between the animal pieces, formally establishing the covenant.

 Genesis 16